Interplay among entanglement, measurement incompatibility, and nonlocality: Introduction

+In addition, different entanglement measures may enjoy distinct operational meanings.
+In general, these measures are not identical to each other.
+Particularly, there exist quantum states of which the entanglement cost is strictly higher than the distillable entanglement~\cite{lami2023no}.
+The two measures correspond to the operations of entanglement dilution and entanglement distillation, respectively.
+Such a phenomenon exhibits the irreversibility of the entanglement theory.
+Furthermore, estimations of different entanglement measures from the same nonlocal behavior can differ.
+Taking the CHSH Bell expression as an example, it witnesses a non-trivial value of the negativity of entanglement as long as there is a Bell-inequality violation~\cite{moroder2013device}.
+On the other hand, the estimation of the negative conditional entropy of entanglement remains zero for a range of the Bell-inequality violation that is not high enough~\cite{arnon2019device}.

-In this work, we systematically study entanglement quantification via a family of generalized CHSH-type Bell inequalities.
+In this work, we systematically study entanglement estimation via a family of generalized CHSH-type Bell inequalities.
 We treat the measurement devices as black boxes.
 Different implementations can lead to the same observed nonlocal behavior.
 As depicted in Fig.~\ref{fig:interplay}, a nonlocal behavior necessarily needs both entanglement and incompatible local measurements.
 In other words, a system with separable states or compatible local measurements definitely fails to observe nonlocality.
 One may expect a trade-off relationship between state entanglement and measurement incompatibility for a given nonlocal behavior.
 Hence, we explore the interplay among entanglement, nonlocality, and measurement incompatibility with different entanglement measures.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sc:Pre}, we review the necessary concepts in nonlocality and entanglement theories.
-In Sec.~\ref{sc:framework}, we present the general framework for estimating entanglement in the underlying system using the set of generalized CHSH-type Bell inequalities.
-Then, we consider two special entanglement measures, the entanglement of formation and the one-way distillable entanglement.
-In Sec.~\ref{sc:interplay}, we utilize the entanglement quantification results and investigate the interplay among nonlocality, entanglement, and measurement incompatibility.
+In Sec.~\ref{sc:framework}, we present the general framework for estimating entanglement in the underlying system using the set of generalized CHSH-type Bell inequalities, namely the tilted CHSH Bell inequalities.
+Then, we consider three special entanglement measures: the entanglement of formation (EOF), the one-way distillable entanglement, and the negativity of entanglement.
+For a given Bell-inequality violation, we derive analytical estimation results for the EOF and negativity measures.
+For one-way distillable entanglement, we obtain tight numerical estimation results.
+In Sec.~\ref{sc:interplay}, we utilize the entanglement estimation results and investigate the interplay among nonlocality, entanglement, and measurement incompatibility.
+Particularly, when the underlying state is known to be a pair of qubits, we observe the relation between entanglement and measurement incompatibility under a given nonlocal behavior to be more complex than a simple trade-off.
 From a practical perspective, in Sec.~\ref{sc:numerical}, we also simulate statistics that arise from pure entangled states and Werner states and examine the performance of our results.